 Because at the time, all the meetings were held at the Conservation bee yard, the group took on the name of "Fontenelle Bee Club" in honor of the place it got it's start.
 Since then, the Bee Club changed it's name to Omaha Bee Club to avoid confusion with Fontenelle Forest.

-Since that June in 2010, the Bee Club has grown incredibly, with about 80 memberships having with several of those being family/group memberships, we have approximately 115 total members and usually around 35 regular attendees of the monthly Bee Club meetings.
+Since that June in 2010, the Bee Club has grown incredibly, with about 90 memberships having with several of those being family/group memberships, we have approximately 90 beekeeper members representing over 120 total people with family memberships taken into consideration. and usually around 35 regular attendees of the monthly Bee Club meetings.
 We continue to grow.